Personal Development, Wellbeing

 Express gratitude for all of the good things that are in your life right now

-When I’m caught up in comparing myself with others I can lose all sense of perspective, focussing too much on things that I don’t have or don’t currently do, and forgetting about everything that is already good in my life.
+When I’m caught up in comparing myself with others I can lose all sense of perspective, focusing too much on things that I don’t have or don’t currently do, and forgetting about everything that is already good in my life.
 Keeping a gratitude journal is a practice that I’ve seen advocated time and time again by therapists and wellbeing experts.
 Get into the habit of writing down the things you are grateful for each day.
 It can be anything – a person in your life, cherished objects, things in your environment, qualities you have, people who help and support you, your pets – it’s your list to create.
 After just a few days of doing this you’ll find yourself recognising the good things that are present in your day and will see how even the small things in your life, especially those things that we usually just take for granted, can bring you lots of happiness.